doncandela/mgah/mgah.md

 #### A container that can use MPI<a id="mpi-container"></a>

 - [Apptainer and MPI applications](https://apptainer.org/docs/user/latest/mpi.html) in the Apptainer docs explains in some detail how MPI works with Apptainer.
-Here we give some rather simpler examples showing how Python programs using `mpi4py` for MPI parallelism can be run with Apptainer.
-Basically I have found that if Conda is used to install OpenMPI and MPI for Python (`mpi4py`) in the container, then it will be possible for Python run in multiple containers started by `mpirun` (from OpenMPI installed outside the containers) to use MPI via `mpi4py` calls.
+Here we give some rather simpler examples showing how Python programs using **`mpi4py`** for MPI parallelism can be run with Apptainer.
+I have found that if Conda is used to install OpenMPI and MPI for Python (`mpi4py`) in the container, then it is possible for Python run in multiple containers started by `mpirun` (from OpenMPI installed outside the containers) to use MPI via `mpi4py` calls.
 This did not require setting any environment variables, unlike the examples in the Apptainer docs referenced above.

 - **Memory usage.** In the examples below the command